Barre Chords

 So as you see, you took the basic chord shapes of E major and E minor, and apply them at a different point of the fretboard.

-Holding a correct bar is pretty difficult for beginners, no to mention getting used to the fingering.
-Watch this video to get some tips on how to hold a bar chord.
+Holding a correct bar is pretty difficult for beginners, not to mention getting used to the fingering.
+Watch this video to get some tips on how to hold a bar chord, and also make sure you start learning guitar songs with barre chords.

 Some tips on holding down a bar chord: